Chart Color Schemes

 Carina has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 19 projects likely affecting the region.
-Notable initiatives include Shopping Centre Expansion at 789-805 Old Cleveland Road, Carina; Kensho Carina Retail and Community Use Centre & Place of Worship on Creek Road; Minnippi Quarter development at Ellen Street & Fursden Road.
+AreaSearch has identified 19 projects likely to affect the area.
+Notable ones include Shopping Centre Expansion at 789-805 Old Cleveland Road, Carina; Kensho Carina Retail and Community Use Centre & Place of Worship on Creek Road; Minnippi Quarter development at Ellen Street & Fursden Road.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.